 - Evenly sprinkle feta crumbles over each piece, then sprinkle torn mint leaves on top of each slice.

-Alternatively, a grill pan may be used instead of an out door grill.
-Olive oil should be applied to eggplant slices, placed on grill pan at medium high heat for 2-3 minutes per side, then place in oven at 350 degrees F. to finish.
+- Alternatively, a grill pan may be used instead of an outdoor grill.
+Olive oil should be applied to eggplant slices, placed on a grill pan at medium-high heat for 2-3 minutes per side, then place in the oven at 350 degrees F. to finish.

 - Once again, I used one of my favorite kitchen tools, the cast iron skillet.
 It allowed me to toast the pine nuts and breadcrumbs and then saute them with the other ingredients; effectively turning this into a one-pot wonder.